ae-dschorsaanjo/Aulage/README.md

 It generates a simple txt file that can be imported as labels and it, well, creates them.

+Everything you need to know is on the html itself, you can look at that here: []().

 ## License

 Copyright © 2022 ae-dschorsaanjo (b.zoltan.gorza@gmail.com)